 Does excessive snoring keep you or your partner awake at night?
 If so, you may feel self-conscious and embarrassed — but your snoring is not all that unusual.
 Snoring is actually a very common problem that affects both genders and people of all ages.
-In fact, The National Sleep Foundation estimates that 37 million people snore on a regular basis.
+The National Sleep Foundation estimates that 37 million people snore regularly.
 Snoring is often caused by a more serious underlying medical condition known as sleep apnea.

 If you’re interested in eliminating your snoring, you may not necessarily have to deal with complicated devices or medical procedures.
 In many cases, our Ellicott City, MD dentist, Dr. Jennifer Sokolosky, can provide you with a customized appliance designed to reduce snoring and allow you to get a good night’s sleep.
 You don’t have to settle for restless nights or inconveniencing your loved ones any longer!

 Read below to learn more about our treatments for snoring and sleep apnea in Ellicott City, MD: